Order Book

 Labels

-that allow you to apply a penalty or incentive if a certain label on an order can be matched with a certain label on a vehicle.
+that allow you to apply a penalty or incentive - Matching labels on orders with labels on vehicles

-and then it becomes specific to only select the frozen goods from that depot into the planning.
+becomes specific to only select frozen goods from that depot

 Plangroup